Architects: Studio Af6

 Constructor: Lesea Construcciones, S.L.L.

+From the architect.
 The project tackles the problem of accessibility in two three story multifamily residential buildings built in the 90s comprised of 100 public rental units.
 The only access to the homes was by stairway.
 The buildings are roughly 100 metres long and are separated by an interior street with a steep incline.
 Eight lifts, one for each entrance, were to be included in the initial project.

 The potential architectural intervention in the entire complex made us reconsider the initial approach.
 Our proposal was to install three bridge structures each containing a lift to resolve the accessibility issues in all the homes using the existing corridors that ran through the buildings lengthwise.